jack-jacobs/epiworldRShiny/inst/models/shiny_seird.md

 ## SEIRD Network Model

-The SEIRD Network model is the network version of the Susceptible-Exposed-Infected-Removed model.
+The SEIRD Network model is the network version of the Susceptible-Exposed-Infected-Removed-Deceased model.
 In this version, agents are embedded in a network.
 The probability of infection is determined by the number of infected neighbors that an agent has.

 ### Parameters